-Located in a wide area, there are a lot of stores in the Ubud Art Market which tidily stand in two parts.
-Explore all the lane, and start to bargain.
+The market area is quite vast, there are a lot of stores in the Ubud Art Market which tidily stand in two parts.
+Explore all the lanes, and start to bargain.
 Most people walk around the entire market to find the best goods at the best prices.
-After all, most people will spend around 3 hours.
+After all, most people will spend around 3 hours shopping and strolling around the market.

-Shopping and walk around the market.
-Start at least 70% off when it comes to bargain.
-If it didn’t succeed getting the stuff.
-Smile politely and walk away.
-Some of the sellers will be very persistent but agree on a 50% off price.
-To haggle less and get a better price, explore Ubud Traditional Market early.
+Start at least 70% off when bargaining.
+In case it doesn’t succeed smile politely and walks away.
+Some of the sellers will be very persistent but agree on 50% off prices.
+To haggle less and get a better price, explore Ubud Art Market early.

-Do the lap before the market getting busy with hordes and crowded.
+Do the lap before the market gets busy with hordes and crowds.
 The sellers will easier to agree on a price in the morning.
-As rejecting the first customer will bring bad luck in selling their stuff the whole day.
+Since turning down a bargain of the first customer will bring bad luck in selling their stuff the whole day.

 How To Get To Ubud Art Market

 Ubud Art Market is located on the main Ubud street right across from Ubud Palace.
 The market is easy to spot especially for tourists staying in the center of Ubud.
 Particularly since the art market is located in the busy 3-way junctions.
 From any area in Ubud, tourists could easily book a motorcycle or car ride through ride-hail apps such as Gojek and Grab.
 From Kuta, Seminyak area, the journey will take around 1 and a half hours.

 Meanwhile, tourists staying in the south area like Kuta, Seminyak, and Legian have 2 options.
 First, by booking ride-hail apps, the car ride from Kuta will cost around Rp230.000 to Rp300.000.
 In this case, it depends on the traffic and car availability.
 The car could take up to 4 passengers.